 6. Irresponsible or Reckless Decisions

-A pattern of reckless and irresponsible behavior is common in people with antisocial personality disorder, who often will seek instant forms of gratification.1,2,3 For example, a large percentage of people diagnosed with antisocial personality disorder engage in recreational drug and alcohol use, gambling, and promiscuity.3 They also may quickly lose interest in activities, becoming easily bored and seeking out new, more exciting thrills.6
+A pattern of reckless and irresponsible behavior is common in people with antisocial personality disorder, who will often seek instant forms of gratification.1,2,3 For example, a large percentage of people diagnosed with antisocial personality disorder engage in recreational drug and alcohol use, gambling, and risky sex.3 They also may quickly lose interest in activities, becoming easily bored and seeking out new, more exciting thrills.6

 7. Superficial Charm That Wears Off Over Time